 Google being Google, it's no surprise that their approach to HR broke away from tradition.

 We all know about the tons of employee perks and amazing "Googlified" facilities that set a new trend in office design.
 But Google's strategic approach to human resources goes beyond that.

-Like with most tech companies they're obsessed with data, and the HR function is no exception.
+Like most tech companies they're obsessed with data and the HR function is no exception.

 A manifestation of this is Project Oxygen, an ongoing study into management practices that identifies and measures key management behaviors and helps nurture them.

-It all gets quite technical, but essentially Google hired some smart people to undertake in-depth statistical analysis into what their employees consider to be good managers.
+It all gets quite technical, but essentially Google hired some smart people to perform an in-depth statistical analysis of what their employees consider to be good managers.

 As a result, Google saw an overall improvement in people management and team metrics such as turnover, satisfaction, and performance over time.